-Our goal is to educate your church on things you can do now to lead your church to financial health.
-We are going to share a little of what we’ve learned over twenty years in advising nonprofits and churches.
-We will discuss how to be good stewards, how to utilize your board or elders, and explore some best practices for overseeing your finances.
+Learn what you can do now to lead your church to financial health.
+We will share some of what we’ve learned in over 20 years of advising nonprofits and churches, including how to be good stewards, how to utilize your board or elders, and some best practices for fund accounting and overseeing your finances.

 In this course, we will address the essentials you need to understand the financial health of your organization.
-By the end of this lesson you will know the tools you need to track your finances and steer the financial future of your organization.
+When you complete it, you will know the tools you need to track your finances and steer the financial future of your church.

-To get us started, evaluating your financial health starts with your financial system.
+Let’s get started.
+Evaluating your financial health starts with your financial system.

-An important element of stewardship is making sure that the money you have, receive, and spend is allocated for the proper purpose.
+An important element of stewardship is making sure the money you have, receive, and spend is allocated for the proper purpose.
 To accomplish this you need a solid fund accounting system.
-Do you have quick access to your finances and ability to run reports?
-If you rely solely on one person to not only run reports for you but also to interpret them, I would suggest you spend a little time to get a little more knowledge about that so you’re not always waiting around.
+Do you have quick access to your finances and the ability to run reports?
+If you rely solely on one person to not only run reports for you but also to interpret them, it would be helpful to spend time gaining more knowledge about those reports so you’re not always waiting around.

 Looking for a better accounting system that can rock your church’s fund accounting?
 That’s why we built Aplos Accounting.
-Shameless plug, but we would love for you to check us out and give us a try.
+Shameless plug, but we would love for you to check us out and give us a try—for free.

 Want more?
-Check out this recorded webinar for best practices in church accounting: Common Pitfalls in a Church Accounting System
+Check out this article about best practices in church finances.

-- Separate person that approves and signs checks
+- A separate person who approves and signs checks

 - Bank reconciliations that lock down historic transactions and close periods

 Your financial reports are an essential piece of implementing stewardship across your organization.
-They can tell you if you are spending money wisely.
-If you are managing your funds appropriately.
-If you are budgeting accurately.
+They can tell you if you are spending money wisely, if you are managing your funds appropriately, and if you are budgeting accurately.
 But in order to use your financial reports to answer these questions, you need to be able to read them.
 When you see reports, do you know what they are telling you?
-Here are a couple of the most common reports that your accounting system should be able to produce so you can evaluate what is working and if you are financially healthy.
+Here are some of the most common reports that your fund accounting system should be able to produce so you can evaluate what is working and if your church is financially healthy:

-- What is your Restricted vs Unrestricted balance – If you have too much money and it’s restricted, it’s going to really limit how much you can spend on the overhead and things you need to get the work done.
+If you have too much money and it’s restricted, it’s going to really limit how much you can spend on your overhead and things you need to get the work done.

-- Cash on Hand & Rainy Day Fund – How much cash is in the bank right now?
+How much cash is in the bank right now?
 Do you have a rainy day fund?
-These are questions that you need to be able to address as a nonprofit leader and have a good financial leadership.
+These are questions you need to be able to address for good financial leadership.

-- Do you have a plan for big expenses – If you need to replace the copy machine or manage a big building repair, do you have money set aside?
+If you need to replace the copy machine or manage a big building repair, do you have money set aside?
 Or do you need to raise money to cover the cost?
-You don’t want to wait till that absolutely has to happen to get that done.
+You don’t want to wait until something absolutely has to happen to get it done.

-- Budget to Actual – This is a big one you want to set a budget and track how you are doing against that budget.
-This is a common report that you’ll see in in fund accounting and other accounting things.
+This is a big one.
+You want to set a budget and track how you are doing against that budget.
+This is a common report you’ll see in fund accounting.

-- Monthly Budget & Cash Forecast – Not your annual budget, but your monthly budget and your cash forecast?
+Without focusing on your annual budget, what is your monthly budget and your cash forecast?
 This is really critical because a lot of churches have seasons of stronger giving, so you need to plan accordingly.

-Homework: Ask for a copy of your financial reports, get a cup of coffee, and dig in!
-If you aren’t sure what you are looking at, call in a favor and ask someone to walk your through it.
-Investing the time to get up to speed and confident in reading your financials will absolutely pay off in the long run.
+Ask for a copy of your church’s financial reports, get a cup of coffee, and dig in.
+If you aren’t sure what you are looking at, call in a favor and ask someone to walk you through it.
+Investing the time to get up to speed so you can be confident in reading your financials will absolutely pay off in the long run.

-Interested in seeing the whole course?
-Sign up here and we will send you the entire course through email and we’ll delve deeper into the subject!
+Interested in seeing the rest of the course?
+Sign up for the entire email course as we dive deeper into the subject of church finances.